thiagodebastos/formidable-coders-guide/README.md

 [React and ES6](http://egorsmirnov.me/2015/05/22/react-and-es6-part1.html): Blog series by Egor Smirnov

-[Thinking in React](https://facebook.github.io/react/docs/thinking-in-react): Blog post that will help you visualise a React App by Pete Hunt
+Thinking in React - [Original Article](https://facebook.github.io/react/docs/thinking-in-react) by Pete Hunt and [Video](http://tagtree.tv/thinking-in-react) with an accompanying blog post by Hendrik Swanepoel.
+These resources will help you better visualise a React app.

 ----
 ## CSS